The seven stars are the angels of the seven churches.

 That is not typical for the Bible.
 One symbol does not typically represent another symbol.

 Often this is not a problem.
-In the Bible, however, failing to translate a word can lead to misunderstandings, whether minor or major.
-The word seraph is a good example.
+Sometimes, though, failing to translate a word can lead to misunderstandings, whether minor or major.
+The word seraphim is a good example.
 It is left untranslated in Isaiah 6, but seraph actually means something.

 So if the angels of the churches are not symbolic of bishops, but are literally the messengers of the churches … who are these messengers?